rosette

 According to legend, the "idea" about this rote for the source of mission comes through a Joseph McHugh, responding to a chair sent east from a California mission in 1894.
 It, according to claim, was one of many similar design found in the monasteries of the West in the eighteenth and nineteenth centuries, and is said to be a refinement of cruder designs that trace back to the sixteenth century.

 Ford claims that Mission is perhaps "best be described as the beginning of commercially made furniture'."
 Mission furniture soon gained popularity and enjoyed a longer life than any of the others.
-After Victorian and other similarly over-embellished styles, America had a turn toward the simple lines and consequently Mission furniture was manufactured in great quantities and was principally made of oak.
+After Victorian and other similarly over-embellished styles, America had a turn toward the simple lines and consequently Mission furniture is manufactured in great quantities and is principally made of oak.
 In fact, Mission furniture has not yet lost its favor, and we find many factories still making suites in this style and selling them in considerable numbers.

-Later interpretations of the style were less attractive than the earlier.
+Later interpretations of the style are less attractive than the earlier.
 "Most of the charm derived from the ancient Spanish-American work had been lost" because of over-production At the close of WW I, in 1918, "people were tired of the Mission and considered it too heavy and clumsy for general home use.
-However, 1930 found it still much liked for the furnishing of country houses and for porches, and suites were being made in considerable numbers"
+However, 1930 found it still much liked for the furnishing of country houses and for porches, and suites are being made in considerable numbers"

 stickley mission bedroom